IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 > **Note:** Though implemented at each level in a module hierarchy (e.g., storage account & blobServices), the deployment will only happen for the top-level module in a deployment, but not for its children.
 To illustrate this better, see the following examples:
 >
-> - Deployment of the KeyVault module and 2 Secrets: Results in 1 `PID` deployment for the KeyVault (and nuno for the secrets)
+> - Deployment of the KeyVault module and 2 Secrets: Results in 1 `PID` deployment for the KeyVault (and none for the secrets)
 > - Deployment of the Secret module: Results in 1 `PID` deployment for the Secret

 ## Opting Out